Rovaniemi Travel Guide

 Transport to Rovaniemi with flight

-It is easy to find excellent flight connections from Helsinki to Rovaniemi, so within a short time, you can be in the natural element, where you will forget about the busy life, annoying noise and agreements.
+It is easy to find excellent flight connections from Helsinki to Rovaniemi.
+Within a short time, you can be in the natural element, where you will forget about the busy life, annoying noise and agreements.

-The company TUI has also flight connections to Rovaniemi from UK and also connections to Kuusamo, Kittila, Ivalo airport in Finnish Lapland.
+The company TUI also has flight connections to Rovaniemi from the UK and connections to Kuusamo, Kittila, Ivalo airport in Finnish Lapland.